Harvest Bible Chapel

-Harvest Bible Chapel is an nondenominational megachurch in Rolling Meadows, Illinois with another main campus in Elgin.
+Harvest Bible Chapel is an nondenominational megachurch in Rolling Meadows, Illinois, with another main campus in Elgin.
 Founded in 1988, it has grown to seven campuses in the Chicago metropolitan area.
 In 2008, the church was listed by Outreach magazine as one of the 100 fastest-growing churches in America.
 In January 2019, it was listed as one of the 50 largest churches in the United States.
 The church's current ministries include Vertical Worship and Harvest Christian Academy.

 History

 Founded in 1988, by Canadian-born James MacDonald, Harvest Bible Chapel grew from a group of 18 people meeting in a local high school to a multi-site congregation of thousands.
 The church moved into a converted warehouse in Rolling Meadows, Illinois in 1995 and grew to include as many as 8 campuses; it added campuses in Elgin and Niles in 2004; Crystal Lake in 2007; downtown Chicago in 2009; Aurora in 2011; Deerfield Road in 2012; and Naples in 2018.
 The church's rapid growth led to its inclusion in Outreach Magazine's "Top 100 Fastest-Growing Churches in America" in 2008.

-Pastor James MacDonald was fired in 2019 came to a settlement with Harvest Bible Chapel to continue his ministry work independently in 2020.
+Pastor James MacDonald was fired in 2019 and came to a settlement with Harvest Bible Chapel to continue his ministry work independently in 2020.

-On April 25, 2021, Harvest Bible Chapel selected Jeff Bucknam to be the new lead teaching pastor.
+On July 12, 2021, Dr. Jeff Bucknam became the Lead Pastor of Teaching and Vision.
+He previously served as the Lead Pastor of Northview Community Church in Abbotsford, BC, Canada.

+In January 2026, the Chicago Cathedral Campus of Harvest Bible Chapel merged with Renewal Church of Chicago where Derrick Puckett serves as the Senior Pastor.
+Renewal Church partners with The Chicago Partnership and Pastor Derrick serves as president.